Khaled-Mahmmoud/MyCompetitiveProgramming/Containers/Pair.md

 ```cpp
 p1 = make_pair(2, ‘b’);
 ```
-To access the elements we use keywords, first and second to access the first and second element respectively.
+To access the elements we use keywords.
 ```cpp
 cout << p2.first << ‘ ‘ << p2.second << endl;